-Chapter 2 provides background on replication system software thereby highlighting typical responsibilities, discussing implementation challenges, and describing common building blocks.
-Furthermore, the chapter also reviews existing works from the general field of replicated services that had an impact on the dependability and performance of replication system software.

-Chapter 3 presents the concept of consensus-oriented parallelization as a means to improve the scalability and parallelizability of replication system software.
-Specifically, the approach enables a replica to more effectively utilize multiple cores and to minimize synchronization overhead.

-Chapter 4 proposes an approach that enables the replication system software to reduce the energy consumption of a replicated service during periods of low and medium workloads.
-The technique relies on the dynamic reconfiguration of resource parameters (e.g., the number of active cores on a replica server) at multiple system levels, including the hardware.

-Chapter 5 examines several ways of how replication system software can be tailored to use-case scenarios with specific characteristics and requirements.
-In particular, this includes replicated services running on heterogeneous hardware, applications with large states, as well as cloud-based geo-distributed systems whose replicas are located at different geographic sites.

-Chapter 6 summarizes the contributions of this treatise and elaborates on how the different techniques can be combined with each other.
-Moreover, the chapter discusses additional application scenarios and outlines open problems that may serve as a starting point for future research on replication system software.

-Appendix A provides a complete list of my (peer-reviewed and non-refereed) research publications.

-Appendix B contains reprints of the 10 peer-reviewed papers listed in Section 1.3, which together represent the main part of this cumulative treatise.
+- Chapter 2 ("System Software for Replicated Services") provides background on replication system software thereby highlighting typical responsibilities, discussing implementation challenges, and describing common building blocks.
+Furthermore, the chapter also reviews existing works from the general field of replicated services that had an impact on the dependability and performance of replication system software. - Chapter 3 ("Effective and Efficient Use of Multi-Cores") presents the concept of consensus-oriented parallelization as a means to improve the scalability and parallelizability of replication system software.
+Specifically, the approach enables a replica to more effectively utilize multiple cores and to minimize synchronization overhead. - Chapter 4 ("Energy-Aware Adaptation to Varying Workloads") proposes an approach that enables the replication system software to reduce the energy consumption of a replicated service during periods of low and medium workloads.
+The technique relies on the dynamic reconfiguration of resource parameters (e.g., the number of active cores on a replica server) at multiple system levels, including the hardware. - Chapter 5 ("Techniques Tailored to Specific Use Cases") examines several ways of how replication system software can be tailored to use-case scenarios with specific characteristics and requirements.
+In particular, this includes replicated services running on heterogeneous hardware, applications with large states, as well as cloud-based geo-distributed systems whose replicas are located at different geographic sites. - Chapter 6 ("Conclusion") summarizes the contributions of this treatise and elaborates on how the different techniques can be combined with each other.
+Moreover, the chapter discusses additional application scenarios and outlines open problems that may serve as a starting point for future research on replication system software. - Appendix A ("Bibliography") provides the general bibliography for this treatise as well as a complete list of my (peer-reviewed and non-refereed) research publications. - Appendix B ("Paper Reprints") contains reprints of the 10 peer-reviewed papers listed in Section 1.3, which together represent the main part of this cumulative treatise.